7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 ```

-Here's an alternate solution for `time_func()` that converts the Start and End tuple to total microseconds, subtracts them, then converts back to a timestamp tuple:
+Here's an alternate solution for `time_func()` that converts the Start and End tuples to total microseconds, subtracts them, then converts the result back to a timestamp tuple:

 ```erlang